 - Prepare the machine and spread color.

-The main stamping systems are as follows:
+The main printing systems are:

-- Stamping by sublimation or transfer: the drawing is stamped in a paper, which is then transferred to the fabric (preferably polyester) by applying heat.
+- Sublimation or transfer printing: the drawing is printed on a paper, which is then transferred to the fabric (preferably polyester) by applying heat.

-- Digital stamping.
+- Digital printing.